jenkinsci/pipeline-model-definition-plugin/SYNTAX.md

 ```

 ### Options
-* *Description*: Other options exclusive to Declarative, such as `skipDefaultCheckout`, and traditional `JobProperty`s, such as
+* *Description*: Other options exclusive to Declarative, such as `skipDefaultCheckout`, as well as traditional `JobProperty`s, such as
-build discarding, limiting concurrent builds, and more.
+build discarding, limiting concurrent builds, and more, and "wrappers" that should wrap the entire build, such as `timeout`.
 * *Required*: No
 * *Allowed In*: Top-level `pipeline` closure only.
 * *Parameters*: None